 Hiaasen, born and raised in South Florida, attended Emory University and graduated with a journalism degree from the University of Florida in 1974.
 He’s been with The Miami Herald since 1976.
 He currently writes a twice-weekly column for them.
 He lives with his family and pet snakes somewhere in the Florida Keys.

-Meanwhile, the film Striptease, based on Hiaasen's novel, was supposed to be a major motion picture starring Demi Moore in pasties and Burt Reynolds in a Newt-Gingrich hairpiece.
+Meanwhile, the 1996 film Striptease, based on Hiaasen’s novel, was supposed to be a major motion picture starring Demi Moore in pasties and new boobs, and Burt Reynolds in a Newt Gingrich hairpiece.

-You can also add children's author to his list of achievements.
-His first YA novel, Hoot, is very much a typical Hiaasen novel, albeit aimed at a younger audience, a sort of ecological mystery, with an unlikely trio of misfit kids racing to save some endangered miniature owls from the the Mother Paula's All-American Pancake House scheduled to be built over their burrows.
-The book was subsequently awarded The Newbery Honor by the Association for Library Service to Children, which recognizes excellence in children's literature.
-He's since followed up on the success of Hoot success with Flush (2005), Scat (2009), Chomp (2012) and most recently, the previously mentioned Skink--No Surrender.
+You can also add children’s author to his list of achievements.
+His first YA novel, Hoot, is very much a typical Hiaasen novel, a sort of parallel “Florida” series aimed at a younger audience, a sort of ecological mystery, with an unlikely trio of misfit kids racing to save some endangered miniature owls from the the Mother Paula’s All-American Pancake House scheduled to be built over their burrows.
+The book was subsequently awarded The Newbery Honor by the Association for Library Service to Children, which recognizes excellence in children’s literature.
+He’s since followed up on the success of Hoot success with Flush (2005), Scat (2009), Chomp (2012) Skink–No Surrender (2014), and most recently, Squim (2018).